Tyrost/DevWebpage/README.md

 # DevWebpage
-Learning HTML and CSS through a personal, unfinished developer webpage project.
+Learning HTML and CSS through a personal, unfinished and simple developer webpage project.